 Schizoaffective VS Schizophrenia

 So here is my story: I have bipolar type schizoaffective disorder.
-It means I have bipolar disorder (type two) accompanied by symptoms of schizophrenia.
-Let me repeat that because many people, including myself, have been confused about this: I have bipolar disorder with symptoms of schizophrenia.
+It means I experience symptoms of bipolar disorder (type two in my case) and schizophrenia.
 This is called schizoaffective disorder.
 It’s a brain illness — not a spiritual crisis, not a result of bad parenting, not any sign that I am possessed (yes, these have all been suggested to me).
 Individuals with schizophrenia and related disorders have a loss of brain tissue.
 Again, it’s a brain illness, not a behavioral disorder.